sorribes22/laravel-phpipam/README.md

 PHPIPAM_APP="phpipam application"
 PHPIPAM_TOKEN="phpipam application token"
 ```
+And run `php artisan config:cache` to reload config cache.

 If you want to edit config file, you have to publish it using the next command.
 ```bash